juangburgos/QDeferred/README.md

 #include <QDeferred>
 ```

-Take a look at the [tests folder](./tests/) to see how projects are creacted.
+Take a look at the [tests folder](./tests/) to see how projects are created.

 ## Advanced QLambdaThreadWorker